+Research has shown that poor nutrition can be associated with lower academic achievement and poor school attendance.
 Creating a school environment that promotes and supports healthy choices is one way that schools can help students reach their potential.

 This is why the Ministries of Education and Health are encouraging all schools to become water-only.
-Being water-only means making sure that water (and plain milk) is the only drink in your school.
+Being wateronly means making sure that water (and plain milk) is the only drink in your school.
 When we choose water, it means we're not drinking sugary drinks which contribute to many preventable health conditions like obesity, tooth decay and type 2 diabetes.
-Research by the Health Promotion Agency found that 93% of parents and caregivers think it is important for schools to limit access to sugary drinks.5 Schools that have moved to being water-only have seen benefits to teaching and learning, as well as to student health and wellbeing.
+Research by the Health Promotion Agency found that 93% of parents and caregivers think it is important for schools to limit access to sugary drinks.
+Schools that have moved to being water-only have seen that it benefits teaching and learning as well as student health and wellbeing.

-This toolkit has been designed with the education sector to bring information and resources together to make it easier, to put your water-only policy into action for your school.
+This toolkit has been designed with the education sector to bring information and resources together to make it easier to put your water-only policy into action for your school.